John Campbell, 2nd Duke of Argyll: Later career

-He arrived back in London early in March 1716, and at first stood high in the king's favour, but in a few months was stripped of his offices.
+Campbell arrived back in London early in March 1716, and at first stood high in the king's favour, but in a few months was stripped of his offices.
 This, however, did not deter him from the discharge of his parliamentary duties; he supported the bill for the impeachment of Bishop Atterbury, and lent his aid to his countrymen by opposing the bill for punishing the city of Edinburgh for the Porteous Riots.
-In the beginning of the year 1719 he was again admitted into favour, and in April was created Duke of Greenwich.
+At the beginning of the year 1719 he was again admitted into favour, and in April was created Duke of Greenwich.

 He went on to become Lord Steward of the Household in 1721 and then Master-General of the Ordnance in June 1725 under the Walpole–Townshend Ministry.
 He also became colonel of the Queen's Regiment of Horse in August 1726 and, having been appointed Governor of Portsmouth in November 1730, he was restored to the colonelcy of the Royal Horse Guards in August 1733.

 In the 1720s he commissioned the architect James Gibbs to design a Palladian house at Sudbrook Park close to his birthplace at Ham House.

 Promoted to field marshal on 31 January 1735, Campbell was stripped of his post as Master-General of the Ordnance and the colonelcy of the Royal Horse Guards for opposing the Government of Robert Walpole in 1740.
 However he was restored to his post as Master-General of the Ordnance in February 1741 and restored to his colonelcy a few days later.
 However, disapproving the measures of the new administration, and apparently disappointed at not being given the command of the army, he shortly resigned all his posts, and spent the rest of his life in privacy and retirement.

 Campbell died at Sudbrook Park, Petersham on 4 October 1743 and was buried in Westminster Abbey; his grave is marked by a small lozenge stone to the north east of Henry VII's tomb.
 A large monument, designed by the French sculptor, Louis-François Roubiliac, was erected for him in the south transept and unveiled in 1749.

 Argyll Street in London's West End is named after him.